scloud19/SECipedia/Linux/Linux Basics/basics.md

             $ - Normal User
             # - Root

+        Symbolic Links
+            A file that points to another file or directory

+            In ls -la the first permission bit will be an "l" Think "link".

+            Chained symbolic links
+                sym links that point to other sym links

         Shell Shortcuts
             ~ - Home directory of respective user
                 Ex: ~jason = /home/json